Skip to main content

 Con: Some plans don’t cover pre-existing conditions

-Just like human insurance, preexisting conditions may affect your dog’s chances of being covered.
+Just like human insurance, preexisting conditions may affect your pet’s chances of being covered.

 Pro: Wellness plans cover small procedures like office visits, blood tests, etc.